Which place is cheaper, Valletta or Albufeira?

-Albufeira has a temperate climate with four distinct seasons, but Valletta experiences a tropical climate with fairly warm weather most of the year.
+Albufeira has a temperate climate with four distinct seasons, but Valletta experiences a warm climate with fairly sunny weather most of the year.

 The summer brings many poeple to Albufeira as well as Valletta.
 Many visitors come to Albufeira in the summer for the beaches, snorkeling, the hiking, the city activities, and the family-friendly experiences.
-Plenty of visitors come to Valletta because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Valletta throughout the year.

 In the summer, Albufeira is around the same temperature as Valletta.
-Typically, the summer temperatures in Albufeira in July are around 25°C (78°F), and Valletta is about 26°C (79°F).
+Typically, the summer temperatures in Albufeira in July average around 25°C (78°F), and Valletta averages at about 26°C (79°F).

 Albufeira usually gets less rain in July than Valletta.
 Albufeira gets 1 mm (0 in) of rain, while Valletta receives 10 mm (0.4 in) of rain this time of the year.

 Both Valletta and Albufeira are popular destinations to visit in the autumn with plenty of activities.
-Most visitors come to Albufeira for the hiking trails, the city's sights and attractions, and the natural beauty of the area during these months.
-Valletta attracts visitors year-round for its warm weather and tropical climate.
+Most visitors come to Albufeira for the hiking trails, the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
+Plenty of visitors come to Valletta because of the warm climate and sunshine that lasts throughout the year.

 In October, Albufeira is generally around the same temperature as Valletta.
-Temperatures in Albufeira average around 19°C (67°F), and Valletta stays around 21°C (70°F).
+Daily temperatures in Albufeira average around 19°C (67°F), and Valletta fluctuates around 21°C (70°F).

 In October, Albufeira usually receives less rain than Valletta.
 Albufeira gets 67 mm (2.6 in) of rain, while Valletta receives 80 mm (3.1 in) of rain each month for the autumn.

 Both Valletta and Albufeira during the winter are popular places to visit.
-The winter months attract visitors to Albufeira because of the cuisine.
-The warm tropical climate attracts visitors to Valletta throughout the year.
+The winter months attract visitors to Albufeira because of the shopping scene and the cuisine.
+Warm weather and sunshine bring visitors to Valletta year-round.

 Albufeira is cooler than Valletta in the winter.
-The temperature in Albufeira is usually 11°C (52°F) in January, and Valletta stays around 13°C (55°F).
+The daily temperature in Albufeira averages around 11°C (52°F) in January, and Valletta fluctuates around 13°C (55°F).

 Albufeira usually gets less rain in January than Valletta.
 Albufeira gets 78 mm (3.1 in) of rain, while Valletta receives 90 mm (3.5 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Albufeira and Valletta.
 The beaches, the activities around the city, and the natural beauty are the main draw to Albufeira this time of year.
-Plenty of visitors come to Valletta because of the warm tropical climate that lasts throughout the year.
+Valletta attracts visitors year-round for its warm weather and sunny climate.

 In the spring, Albufeira is around the same temperature as Valletta.
-Typically, the spring temperatures in Albufeira in April are around 15°C (60°F), and Valletta is about 16°C (61°F).
+Typically, the spring temperatures in Albufeira in April average around 15°C (60°F), and Valletta averages at about 16°C (61°F).

 In April, Albufeira usually receives more rain than Valletta.
 Albufeira gets 38 mm (1.5 in) of rain, while Valletta receives 30 mm (1.2 in) of rain each month for the spring.